protocolguild/documentation/docs/4-roles-expectations.md

 It is possible that eligible individuals may work on a team which has a token, has VC backing or gives equity.
 Members should expect these guidelines to change over time, to get more explicit in some places and more permissive in others.

+Though Ethereum is a highly technical field, people in supporting roles around the core dev call are also eligible.
+This may include people affiliated with the All Core Dev call, those coordinating ecosystem upgrades, and anyone helping to coevolve the protocol alongside the community.

 #### Expectations

 Members will notify organizers when their contributing status changes, or when the work that afforded eligibility breaks one of the guidelines above.
 If you're unsure about whether a new focus is still qualified, please ask the broader membership.
 At least once per year, members will prove ownership of the supplied address: members can claim vested funds or sign a message with their private key.
 This limits the impact of compromised wallets or lost keys.